Alfred Stieglitz: The Steerage, 291 and modern art (1907–1916)

 Throughout 1911 and early 1912, Stieglitz organized ground-breaking modern art exhibits at 291 and promoted new art along with photography in the pages of Camera Work.
 By the summer of 1912, he was so enthralled with non-photographic art that he published an issue of Camera Work (August 1912) devoted solely to Matisse and Picasso.

 In late 1912, painters Walter Pach, Arthur B. Davies and Walt Kuhn organized a modern art show, and Stieglitz lent a few modern art pieces from 291 to the show.
 He also agreed to be listed as an honorary vice-president of the exhibition along with Claude Monet, Odilon Redon, Mabel Dodge and Isabella Stewart Gardner.
 In February 1913, the watershed Armory Show opened in New York, and soon modern art was a major topic of discussion throughout the city.
 He saw the popularity of the show as a vindication of the work that he had been sponsoring at 291 for the past five years.
 He mounted an exhibition of his own photographs at 291 to run at the same time as the Armory Show.
 He later wrote that allowing people to see both photographs and modern paintings at the same time "afforded the best opportunity to the student and public for a clearer understanding of the place and purpose of the two media."

-In January 1914, his closest friend and coworker Joseph Keiley died, which left him distraught for many weeks.
-He was also troubled by the outbreak of World War I for several reasons.
-He was concerned about the safety of family and friends in Germany.
-He needed to find a new printer for the photogravures for Camera Work, which had been printed in Germany for many years.
-The war caused a significant downturn in the American economy and art became a luxury for many people.
-By the end of the year, Stieglitz was struggling to keep both 291 and Camera Work alive.
-He published the April issue of Camera Work in October, but it would be more than a year before he had the time and resources to publish the next issue.

-In the meantime Stieglitz's friends de Zayas, Paul de Haviland, and Agnes Meyer convinced him that the solution to his problems was to take on a totally new project, something that would re-engage him in his interests.
-He published a new journal, called 291 after his gallery, that intended to be the epitome of avant-garde culture.
-While it was an aesthetic triumph, it was a financial disaster and ceased publication after twelve issues.